 Information about Moxonidine

-Moxonidine is used in the treatment of increased blood pressure .
+Moxonidine is used in the treatment of Hypertension (high blood pressure).

 How moxonidine works

 Moxonidine is an anti-hypertensive medication.
 It works by relaxing blood vessels which makes the heart more efficient at pumping blood around the body.

 Dryness in mouth, Headache, Rash, Dizziness, Back pain, Insomnia (difficulty in sleeping), Sleepiness, Vomiting, Weakness, Nausea, Dyspepsia, Diarrhea, Vertigo